eloygarcia-udg/M-PACT/README.md

 Expected Thickness range: [5.1, 7.31] cm
 ```

-As shown, the expected thickness range using two standard deviations varies between $5.1$ and $7.31 cm$
+As shown, the expected thickness range using two standard deviations varies between 5.1 and 7.31 $cm$

 We have to point out that FFDM-derived measures were obtained using the commercial software Volpara$^{TM}$ (v.1.5.11),
 year 2013, which provides relevant metrics, such as total breast volume (cm3), contact area between the breast and